tsunkit/3m-data-assignment-1.1/assignment_1.md

 ```
 ### Question 4

-Categorize flats into price ranges and count how many flats fall into each category:
+Using the data provided in lesson 1.4 ( https://github.com/su-ntu-ctp/5m-data-1.4-sql-basic-dml/tree/main/db ), categorize flats into price ranges and count how many flats fall into each category:

 - Under $400,000: 'Budget'
 - $400,000 to $700,000: 'Mid-Range'